werew/straph/devguide.md

 this_is_a(very, very, very long function, call, when
     I go to a new line I just add one more identation);

+declare variables at the beginning of the closest scope
 Vocabulary:
     execution-edge
     io-edge
     execution flow
     data flow